 Agency and Sovereign Government Membership:

-Agencies and sovereign governments that regulate or establish policies relating to PCBs and toxics shall be an Ex-officio Task Force member.
+Agencies and sovereign governments that regulate or establish policies relating to toxics shall be an Ex-officio Task Force member.
 Ex-officio, non-voting agency and sovereign government members shall include the WA State Department of Ecology (Ecology), Environmental Protection Agency (EPA), Spokane Tribe of Indians, Coeur d’Alene Tribe of Indians, and Idaho Department of Environmental Quality (IDEQ).
 The agency and sovereign government members will have the roles and responsibilities as described below.

 Additional Government Agency Membership:

-Additional government agencies may include the Spokane Regional Health District, Washington State Department of Health, Idaho Department of Health, Idaho Panhandle Health District, Idaho NPDES wastewater permit holders, stormwater permit holders, and other appropriate interests.
+Additional government agencies may include the Spokane Regional Health District, Washington State Department of Health, Idaho Department of Health, Idaho Panhandle Health District, , stormwater NPDES permit holders, and other appropriate interests.
 The additional government agency members will have the roles and responsibilities as described below.

 Stakeholder Membership:

-Stakeholders, other than those referenced above, with roles and responsibilities identified below will receive a letter of invitation to join the Task Force from Ecology within 30 days of approval of this document.
-Those invited organizations that provide, in writing, an interest in being a member of the Task Force within 30 days of notification will be considered a stakeholder member of the Task Force.
-After expiration of the initial invitation time periodew member may be added to the Task Force only by a consensus vote of the existing members of the Task Force.
+New members may be added to the Task Force only by a consensus vote of the existing members of the Task Force.
 The stakeholder members will have the roles and responsibilities as described below.

-Membership Governance
+B. Membership Governance

 Membership Primary and Alternate Delegates:

-Each Task Force member organization will appoint a primary and an alternate delegate.
+Each Task Force member organization will appoint a primary and at least one alternate delegate.
 Each entity’s primary delegate will strive to attend all Task Force meetings.
 If the primary delegate is unable to attend, the alternate delegate will attend on the primary delegate’s behalf and will have all the rights and responsibilities of the primary delegate.
 It is the responsibility of the primary delegate to brief their alternate on status of the Task Force.
 Task Force member organizations with more than one division, section, or department identifying Task Force interests, may have more than one representative become a Task Force member.
 However, for voting purposes, an entity can only have one representative vote.

 Removal from Membership:

 If a stakeholder member entity misses three consecutive meetings of the Task Force, the stakeholder member will be automatically removed from the Task Force.
-NPDES permittee, Ex-Officio sovereign and regulatory/governmental members will not be removed from the Task Force.
+NPDES permittee, Agency and sovereign government members will not be removed from the Task Force.

 Non-Voting Participants: